The prevalence of small world networks explained by modeling the competing dynamics of local signaling events in geometric networks: Results

-Consider a vertex $v_i$ with a directed geometric edge to a vertex $v_j$.
-The length of the edge can be the minimum geodesic, a straight line $[ d_{ij}]_{min}$ in $\mathbb{R}^3$, or it can be a spatially convoluted path integral such that $d_{ij} > [ d_{ij}]_{min}$, \emph{c.f.} definitions \ref{def:Epaths} and \ref{def:minG}.
-For $v_i$ to signal or communicate with $v_j$, there must be some physical signal representing a flow of information from $v_i$ to $v_j$ over the edge that connects them which travels at some finite speed (\emph{c.f.} corollary \ref{cor:s}).
-Note that in the following description we assume that $s_{ij}$ is a constant value for all edges in the network, but this not need be in the general case.
-If all nodes $v_j$ in a network share the same internal dynamics, are the same type of node and their internal dynamics can be modeled in the same way, then $R_j = R \forall v_i \in \bar{V}$.
-This would be the case for example, if one were considering a homogeneous population of neurons in a specific neural circuit.
-In the construction of our framework, once $v_j$ receives a signal from $v_i$ it becomes refractory for a period $R_j$ as determined by the internal dynamic model of the node and will not be able to respond to another incoming signal during this period of time.
-Note that there is no restriction on the internal dynamic model that a node can take.
-Again using biological neurons as an example, any model that produces an action potential could be applied (see \cite{Buibas:2011aa} for details).
+Consider a vertex $v_i$ with a directed edge to a vertex $v_j$.
+For $v_i$ to signal or communicate with $v_j$, there must be some physical signal representing a flow of information from $v_i$ to $v_j$ over the edge that connects them.
+This signal must travel at some finite speed $s_{ij}$. $s_{ij}$ could be a constant value for all edges, but this not need be true in the general case.
+Similarly, if all nodes $v_j$ in a network share the same internal dynamics, then $R_j = R \forall v_i \in \bar{V}$.
+But the framework does not assume this and can accommodate differing node specific values of the refractory period.
+In the construction of our framework, once $v_j$ receives a signal from $v_i$ it becomes refractory for a period $R_j$ and will not be able to respond to another incoming signal during this period of time.
+Because $R_j$ represents a period of time, note that as time progresses it shortens and eventually decays to zero, at which time $v_j$ is able to respond to another input.

-For any set of connected vertex pairs $v_iv_j$ let $\tau_{ij}$ represent the time delay it takes a signal to reach $v_j$ from $v_i$.
-Then